IntrovertedTechie/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 5:Display current directory contents.

-Task 6:Create a script that creates a directory named my_first_directory in the /tmp/ directory.
+Task 6:CreateS a script that creates a directory named my_first_directory in the /tmp/ directory.

-Task7:Move the file betty from /tmp/ to /tmp/my_first_directory.
+Task7:Moves the file betty from /tmp/ to /tmp/my_first_directory.

 Task8:Delete the file betty.

 Task9:Delete the directory my_first_directory that is in the /tmp directory.

-Task 10:Write a script that changes the working directory to the previous one.
+Task 10:Writes a script that changes the working directory to the previous one.

-Task11:Write a script that lists all files (even ones with names beginning with a period character,
+Task11:Writes a script that lists all files (even ones with names beginning with a period character,

 which are normally hidden) in the current directory and the parent of the working directory and the

 /boot directory (in this order), in long format.

-Task12:Write a script that prints the type of the file named iamafile.
+Task12:Writes a script that prints the type of the file named iamafile.
 The file iamafile will be in

 the /tmp directory when we will run your script.

-Task13:Create a symbolic link to /bin/ls, named __ls__.
+Task13:Creates a symbolic link to /bin/ls, named __ls__.

-The symbolic link should be created in the current working directory.

-Task14:Create a script that copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.
+Task14:Creates a script that copies all the HTML files from the current working directory to the parent of the working directory.

-You can consider that all HTML files have the extension .html

-Task15:Create a script that moves all files beginning with an uppercase letter to the directory /tmp/u.
+Task15:Creates a script that moves all files beginning with an uppercase letter to the directory /tmp/u.

-You can assume that the directory /tmp/u will exist when we will run your script

-Task 16:Create a script that deletes all files in the current working directory that end with the character ~.
+Task 16:Creates a script that deletes all files in the current working directory that end with the character ~.

-Task17:Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school
+Task17:Creates a script that creates the directories welcome/, welcome/to/ and welcome/to/school

  in the current directory.

-You are only allowed to use two spaces (and lines) in your script, not more.

-Task 18:Write a command that lists all the files and directories of the current directory, separated by commas (,).
+Task 18:Writes a command that lists all the files and directories of the current directory, separated by commas (,) as well as follows other parameters.

-Directory names should end with a slash (/)

-Files and directories starting with a dot (.) should be listed

-The listing should be alpha ordered, except for the directories . and .. which should be listed at the very beginning

-Only digits and letters are used to sort; Digits should come first

-You can assume that all the files we will test with will have at least one letter or one digit

-The listing should end with a new line